What is Brompheniramine-Dextromethorphan-Pseudoephedrine? Uses, warnings & side effects

 Brompheniramine/pseudoephedrine/dextromethorphan HBR is a generic combination medication also sold under the brand name Bromfed DM.
 The individual components in this medication have been available for years (alone, as well as in other combination medications, both over-the-counter and prescription drugs).

-What form(s) does Brompheniramine-Dextromethorphan-Pseudoephedrine come in
+What form(s) does Brompheniramine-Dextromethorphan-Pseudoephedrine come in?

 • Oral liquid: each teaspoonful (5 mL) contains 2 mg brompheniramine, 30 mg pseudoephedrine, and 10 mg dextromethorphan

-What are common Brompheniramine-Dextromethorphan-Pseudoephedrine doses?
+What are common Brompheniramine-Dextromethorphan-Pseudoephedrine dosages?

 • Use only as prescribed by a healthcare provider.
 Take exactly as directed and do not exceed the prescribed dose.